DivyanshMandhan/Entera-Verse/README.md

 # Entera Verse

-An all in entertainment application.
+An all in one entertainment application.

 #### Netflix + Spotify